OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:8

-After explaining everything to them, he sent them to Joppa.
+After providing them with all the necessary details, he sent them to Joppa.

 ---